All Episodes

 I really do.

-I think we've become we've so enamored with permanent growth that we don't understand the business cycle, and we feel we should never have to go through a slight economic contraction.
+I think we've become, we've so enamored with permanent growth that we don't understand the business cycle, and we feel we should never have to go through a slight economic contraction.

 You know, I don't want to belabor this stagflation point, but it's something you should be aware of.

-I mean, we've got we've got you know gold at a thousand bucks or or nearly a thousand bucks.
+I mean, we've got gold at $1,000 or nearly $1,000.

-All of the commodities are way, way up, the dollars hitting all-time lows, and we've got the specter, if the Democrats win and you get Barack or Hillary as as the commander in chief, okay, enough jokes.
+And we've got the specter, if the Democrats win and you get Barack or Hillary as the commander-in-chief.

 If you do that, you get the specter of massive tax increases.

-So you you you combine the disincentive to work and save and invest, the tax increase, the fiscal side, putting breaks on economic growth with easy money, all of the Jimmy Carter era, and you have something that the Keynesians said wasn't possible.
+So you combine the disincentive to work and save and invest, the tax increase, the fiscal side, putting breaks on economic growth with easy money, all of the Jimmy Carter era.

 You've got high unemployment and high inflation.